 Vitamin D deficiency is the most under-diagnosed medical condition in children and adults.
 This is largely because patients do not typically present with overt clinical signs and symptoms until the deficiency is severe and prolonged.
 Children with established vitamin D deficiency present with features of rickets (skeletal abnormalities, developmental delay, failure to thrive), whereas adults present with signs and symptoms of osteomalacia (bone pain and tenderness, proximal muscle weakness reported as difficulty in rising from a sitting position).

-In addition to the skeletal effects, it is now recognised that vitamin D deficiency increases the risk of many chronic diseases, including cancer, autoimmune diseases, type 2 diabetes, heart disease and hypertension, infectious diseases (including upper respiratory tract infections and tuberculosis), and osteoarthritis, as well as depression and schizophrenia.
+In addition to the skeletal effects, it is now recognised that vitamin D deficiency increases the risk of many chronic diseases, including cancer, autoimmune diseases, type 2 diabetes, heart disease and hypertension, neurocognitive dysfunction, infectious diseases (including upper respiratory tract infections and tuberculosis), and osteoarthritis, as well as depression and schizophrenia.

 Program Director for the General Clinical Research Unit (GCRU)

 Professor of Medicine, Physiology, and Biophysics

 Department of Medicine

 Vitamin D, Skin, and Bone Research Laboratory

 Boston University School of Medicine